solidusio/solidus/guides/shipping.md

----
-title: "Shipments"
-section: "core"
----

-## Overview
+# Shipping

-This guide explains how Spree represents shipping options and how it calculates expected costs, and shows how you can configure the system with your own shipping methods.
+This guide explains how Solidus represents shipping options and how it calculates expected costs, and shows how you can configure the system with your own shipping methods.
 After reading it you should know:

-* how shipments and shipping are implemented in Spree
+* how shipments and shipping are implemented in Solidus
 * how to specify your shipping structure
 * how split shipments work
 * how to configure products for special shipping treatment
 * how to capture shipping instructions

-Spree uses a very flexible and effective system to calculate shipping, accommodating the full range of shipment pricing: from simple flat rate to complex product-type- and weight-dependent calculations.
+Solidus uses a very flexible and effective system to calculate shipping, accommodating the full range of shipment pricing: from simple flat rate to complex product-type- and weight-dependent calculations.

 The Shipment model is used to track how items are delivered to the buyer.